biocore/American-Gut/md/beyond_bacteria_000009544.md

 microbiome composition can be as a proxy for predicting human health status.

-A large proportion (44%) of your gut microbiome (000009544) was composed of two Roseburia species, R. intestinalis and R. inulinivorans.
-As described above, both of these bacterial species ferment plant polysaccharides to produce butyrate, an anti-inflammatory molecule associated with GI tract health.
+A large proportion (44%) of your gut microbiome (000009544) was composed of two Roseburia species, *R. intestinalis* and *R. inulinivorans*.
+As described **above**#LINK, both of these bacterial species ferment plant polysaccharides to produce butyrate, an anti-inflammatory molecule associated with GI tract health.
-Additionally, R. inulinovorans produces propionate, which which decreases lipogenesis.
-A third butyrate producer, F. prausnitzii, was also detected in your gut (8.14% abundance).
+Additionally, *R. inulinovorans* produces propionate, which which decreases lipogenesis.
+A third butyrate producer, *F. prausnitzii*, was also detected in your gut (8.14% abundance).
 Therefore, you appear to be harboring a microbiome with a large potential to promote your health by reducing inflammation and fat formation.
 You eat more than 30 types of plants as part of your regular diet,